 He got a bus to the bridge, walked to the middle and jumped

-The Brown E-Book will be available to purchase online for just £3 on the Caparison page at The Recusant in the coming weeks.
+The Brown E-Book is available to purchase online for £4 on The Recusant.
 The Brown Envelope Book print edition will be available to order in the summer also via The Recusant.